DeepCritical/GradioDemo/docs/index.md

-# DeepCritical
+# The DETERMINATOR

-**AI-Native Drug Repurposing Research Agent**
+**Deep Research Agent for Medical Inquiry**

-DeepCritical is a deep research agent system that uses iterative search-and-judge loops to comprehensively answer research questions.
+The DETERMINATOR is a deep research agent system that uses iterative search-and-judge loops to comprehensively investigate research questions.
 The system supports multiple orchestration patterns, graph-based execution, parallel research workflows, and long-running task management with real-time streaming.

+**Important**: The DETERMINATOR functions as a medical peer junior researcher that assists with research by gathering and synthesizing evidence.
+It cannot answer medical questions or provide medical advice.

 ## Features